SIMRacingApps/SIMRacingApps/README.md

 The main menu is implemented in node.js code to create the windows and launch the Apps and Widgets within them.
 It remember is the location and sizes of each window in a configuration.
 You can have multiple configurations as well as the ability to auto launch Apps and Widgets automatically.

+NOTE: As of the 1.4 release of SIMRacingApps Server, the Electron client is bundled and enabled by default.
+If upgrading from an earlier version, it will not be enabled by default.
+To do so, add/update the following variables in the settings.

+electron-autoupdate = Y

+electron-autostart = Y

 ### [SIMRacingApps.github.io](http://github/SIMRacingApps/SIMRacingApps.github.io)